sujavarghese/LaravelProjectDemo/README.md

 Incorporate ReactJS, Maps, KML into the application.

-The final application is expected to have a number of features.
 * Dashboard
     - Display user activities with graphical representation
 * Boundary Loader tool